DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 ## Cleaning Up Our Interface

-Finnally, by combining elements and attributes, we can make our post listing much more appealing:
+Finally, by combining elements and attributes, we can make our post listing much more appealing:

 Full code up to this point: